drewbelf/drewbelf.github.io/_drafts/2021-05-31-commonplace-book.md

 "The greatness of scholasticism was that it calmly overturned the old formulas while making the least possible change in their elegant outward appearance."
 ---Henri de Lubac, SJ

+"Hercule Poirot does not run the risk of disarranging his costume without being sure of attaining his object.
+To do so would be ridiculous and absurd.
+I am never ridiculous."
+---Agatha Christie